QuantEcon/lecture-source-py/source/rst/arma.rst

 ============

-In this lecture we study covariance stationary linear stochastic processes, a class of models routinely used to study economic and financial time series
+In this lecture we study covariance stationary linear stochastic processes, a class of models routinely used to study economic and financial time series.

 This class has the advantage of being

 #. simple enough to be described by an elegant and comprehensive theory
 #. relatively broad in terms of the kinds of dynamics it can represent

-We consider these models in both the time and frequency domain
+We consider these models in both the time and frequency domain.

 :index:`ARMA Processes`
 ------------------------

-We will focus much of our attention on linear covariance stationary models with a finite number of parameters
+We will focus much of our attention on linear covariance stationary models with a finite number of parameters.

-In particular, we will study stationary ARMA processes, which form a cornerstone of the standard theory of time series analysis
+In particular, we will study stationary ARMA processes, which form a cornerstone of the standard theory of time series analysis.

-Every ARMA process can be represented in :doc:`linear state space <linear_models>` form
+Every ARMA process can be represented in :doc:`linear state space <linear_models>` form.

-However, ARMA processes have some important structure that makes it valuable to study them separately
+However, ARMA processes have some important structure that makes it valuable to study them separately.

 :index:`Spectral Analysis`
 ---------------------------

-Analysis in the frequency domain is also called spectral analysis
+Analysis in the frequency domain is also called spectral analysis.

-In essence, spectral analysis provides an alternative representation of the autocovariance function of a covariance stationary process
+In essence, spectral analysis provides an alternative representation of the autocovariance function of a covariance stationary process.

 Having a second representation of this important object